NexusGPU/ksight/design/index.md

 Top: Tabs of Active/Pinned Cluster Connections, Add button to trigger connect cluster from existing KubeConfig or Load From Plaintext KubeConfig / New KubeConfig File (note all saved KubeConfig files should be watched, and ~/.kube Folder is default watched), Think Chrome Tabs, the right side is settings gear to open settings page, design it like VSCode, also extensible for different plugins, each has one namespace

 Left Sidebar(icon, narrow, like VSCode icon button at left)
-- Vertical Icon Menus: Applications, Operations, Nodes, Resources, Templates, Workflows and more extensions (default to open workloads, remember last active menu and menu order in local storage, order could be drag-n-drop adjustable)
+- Vertical Icon Menus: Applications, Operations, Nodes, Resources, Templates, Boards and more extensions (default to open workloads, remember last active menu and menu order in local storage, order could be drag-n-drop adjustable)
 - Main Area, varies for each menu
-- Right: AI Chatbox and chat histories, it can call K SDK and workflows like k.workflow('a').run(dynamic params)
+- Right: AI Chatbox and chat histories, it can call K SDK and Operations like k.operation('a').run(dynamic params)

 On Most Pages' Main Area:
 - Heading Line1: All opened views, if no saved active view, show default view with last filter/group/orders, each View could be closed, and plus button after all opened views, when click it, show dropdown of all saved views with filter, open from Saved Views or create new default view.
 (Views are are stored global scope, each View includes Filter and GroupBy and OrderBy, has some metadata, include which menu it belongs to, isPinned, isShared[gen shortlink for shared filter to send to any body] when switch between filters, criteria are replaced with current page);